Arihant Plus App

 Certificate of incorporation | A copy of the certificate of incorporation with seal and signature of authorised signatory. |

-Memorandum of Association (MOA) - Constitution Document | The Memorandum of Association (MOA) of the company, with authorised signatory or director seal and signature on the first 4 pages.
-If the director details are missing, an additional FORM-32 or DIR-12 copy must be submitted. |
+Memorandum of Association (MOA) | The MOA of the company, with the authorised signatory or director's seal and signature on the first 4 pages and on the last page. |

-Articles of Association (AOA) - Constitution Document | The Memorandum of Association (MOA) of the company, with authorised signatory or director seal and signature on the first 4 pages.
-If the director details are missing, an additional FORM-32 or DIR-12 copy must be submitted. |
+Articles of Association (AOA) | The AOA of the company, with the authorised signatory or director's seal and signature on the first 4 pages and on the last page. |

 |

-Ultimate Beneficial Owner (UBO) | This declaration is not needed for companies that are listed on any recognized stock exchange or is a subsidiary of such listed company or is controlled by such listed company PDF |
+Ultimate Beneficial Owner (UBO) | This declaration is not needed for companies that are listed on any recognized stock exchange or is a subsidiary of such listed company or is controlled by such listed company (PDF). |

-FATCA declaration | Foreign Account Tax Compliance Act (FATCA) declaration PDF |
+FATCA declaration | Foreign Account Tax Compliance Act (FATCA) declaration (PDF). |

 FEMA declaration | Foreign Exchange Management Act (FEMA) declaration PDF |